Lusk, Missouri

 Lusk is an unincorporated community in Scott County, in the U.S. state of Missouri.

 History

 Lusk once had a schoolhouse and a chapel, now defunct.
 The schoolhouse and chapel were named after William M. Lusk, a local preacher.

+Prior to 1954, the community had its own school district.
+That year, it consolidated into Scott County R-IV School District.